 Having a baby is no walk in the park, figuratively and literally!
 It's no secret that having a baby in this day and age is not cheap and it's pretty easy to get flustered and get carried away with spending more than you need if you do not budget well.
-There are numerous baby cost calculators you can find on the web to give you an idea of what it will cost you and your family for the 1st year of your baby's life.
+There are numerous baby cost calculators you can find on the web to give you an idea of what it will cost you and your family for the first year of your baby's life.
 The amount of money you spend greatly depends on where you live and how much you earn.
-According to multiple sources, the average american middle class family will spend an average of $11,000 on their baby's first year on earth.
-So how much does it really cost to have a baby you ask?
+According to multiple sources, the average American middle class family will spend an average of $11,000 on their baby's first year on earth.

 Babies change diapers at least 10-12 times in a day.
 That means you will need a stock up on lots of it.
 Disposable diapers are estimated to cost about $72 per month which will bring to t total of $864 for a whole year.
 For those parents who prefer cloth diapers (which is considerably much cheaper), you average cost for that per month is only $19, an equivalent to $247 for a year.

 Food isn't cheap for adults and neither it is for babies.
 If you are not breastfeeding, baby formula estimated cost an average of $105 per month ($1,260 per year) and another $57 for solid baby foods ($684 for the year.)
 Deciding to breastfeed you baby will cost you.. you guessed it mamas, $0 dollars.
 Whoop!
 Whoop!